PO Box 9021, Wilmington, DE 19809, USA

 Geotrygon (caniceps) leucometopia

-99. Jamaican Parakeet (or Conure) ______ (13) (was considered conspecific with what's now the Aztec Parakeet (or Conure) in Central America, Aratinga astec; when merged was known collectively as the Olive-throated Parakeet, or Conure.)
-(This bird has spread in western Hispaniola.) (note follows list)
+The Jamaican Parakeet was considered conspecific with what is now the Aztec Parakeet (or Conure) in Central America, Eupsittula astec; when merged it was known as the Olive-throated Parakeet (or Conure).

 Amazona ventralis